-Once your Citizen’s Release Request Form is received, the RPD Firearms Review Unit will send you a notification via e-mail or a letter that we are in receipt of your request.
+Once your Firearm Release Request Application is received, the RPD Firearms Review Unit will send you a notification via e-mail that we are in receipt of your request.

 If the firearm has been taken as evidence in a crime or suspected crime, it will not be returned until the court case has been concluded.
 If the court case is completed, obtain an evidence release form from the court and attach it to the Citizen’s Property Release Request Form and drop it off at the Reno Police Department (Attention RPD Firearms Review Unit).

 The owner will be given 90 days to prove ownership and claim the firearm per RMC Section 2.06.060.
 All unclaimed firearms will be destroyed.